Ready to find the perfect college degree?

 Supply chain management, or SCM, is a term that is commonly used in the business world, but what does it mean?
-While IoT seems to be revolutionizing SCM and additional advancements make it easier than ever to implement it, it’s important to understand what this is and what it means for businesses.
+IoT seems to be revolutionizing SCM .
+Additional advancements make it easier than ever to implement it.
+So it’s important to understand what this is and what it means for businesses.
 Here are a few of the things a person should know about SCM.

 The origin of the term SCM can be traced back to a 1982 Keith Oliver interview that was conducted by the Financial Times.
-Merely a decade later, the term gained momentum in the business and commerce sectors; this was accomplished when books and articles on the subject permeated the market.
-Since then, the term has gone mainstream, with many universities and colleges offering programs based on supply chain management; this is because there are now supply chain managers at the biggest companies in the country.
-The term has remained the same for the past 35 years, but the way SCM is conducted has changed drastically with the evolution of the internet and digital partnerships.
+A decade later, the term gained momentum in the business and commerce sectors.
+This was accomplished when books and articles on the subject permeated the market.
+Since then, the term has gone mainstream, with many universities and colleges offering programs based on supply chain management.
+This is because there are now supply chain managers at the biggest companies in the country.
+The term has remained the same for the past 35 years.
+But the way SCM is conducted has changed drastically with the evolution of the internet and digital partnerships.
 Now, it is a word that is as commonplace in business terminology as marketing or Big Data.

 Importance In Business